La Palma – Cumbre Vieja volcano route

 The Cumbre Vieja Natural Park area offers stunning hiking routes amongst volcanic cones and giant craters.
 The 24 kilometre long Ruta de los Volcanes (Volcano Route) is one of the most beautiful hikes on La Palma.

-When I went island hopping on the Canary Islands a few years ago, I hiked the northern part of the Ruta de los Volcanes.
-The section from El Pilar to the intimidating Hoyo Negro crater, and back again along the same track.
+When I went island hopping to the Canary Islands on an earlier trip, I hiked the northern part of the Ruta de los Volcanes.
+I did the section from El Pilar to the intimidating Hoyo Negro crater, and back again along the same track.

-This is how Cumbre Vieja looked like before the volcanic eruption of 2021.
+This is what Cumbre Vieja looked like before the 2021 eruption.

 View to Valle de Aridane from Cumbre Vieja, above the eruption site where the new crater formed in 2021.